VirtoCommerce/vc-module-cart/README.md

 ## Features

-1. Supports multiple carts
+1. Supports multiple carts- if the user is using more than one cart at the same time, all of the carts will be supported by VirtoCommerce.Cart module.

-1. Wishlist
+1. Wishlist-
+the user can add the desired products to the  wishlist , which will be saved in the cart.
+The user can later use the products added to the wishlist to make an order.
+The wishlist details will be saved by the VirtoCommerce.Cart module.
-1. Grouping multiple carts to one order
+1. Grouping multiple carts to one order-
+If the user is using more than one cart, the final order will be created by grouping the details from all the carts filled out by user.
-1. Anonymous carts
+1. Anonymous carts-
+the user is allowed to use an anonymous account, not necessarily to login under his own account.
+Such carts information will also be saved on the database by the cart module.
-1. Stock reservation
+1. Stock reservation-
+the selected products will be reserved in stock after adding them to the cart.
-1. Multiple payments methods
+1. Multiple payments methods-
+the user can choose the payment methods he wants before checkout.
-1. Create new cart from orders history
+1. Create new cart from orders history- the user can add products to a new cart using the previously completed orders (orders history).

-The main purpose of the Cart module is to implement customer shopping cart management in VC eCommerce solution.
+The main purpose of the VirtoCommerce.Cart module is to implement customer shopping cart management in VC eCommerce solution.
 It encapsulates data persistence, management services and exposes REST API endpoints.

-The cart module is connected with the shopping cart API requests:
+The VirtoCommerce.Cart module is connected with the shopping cart API requests:

 1. General API request that allows saving the entire shopping cart information on the database;
 1. Specific API requests that allow call specific operations, for example delete, edit, choose payment method, choose delivery type, etc.